Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 # Just-in-Time User Provisioning

 Just-in-Time (JIT) User Provisioning is about how to provision users to Asgardeo during federated authentication.
-A service provider (SP) initiates the authentication request, and the user gets redirected to Asgardeo, and then Asgardeo redirects the user to an external Identity Provider (IdP) for authentication.
+A service provider (SP) initiates the authentication request, and the user gets redirected to Asgardeo.
+Finally, Asgardeo redirects the user to an external Identity Provider (IdP) for authentication.
 JIT provisioning gets triggered in such a scenario when Asgardeo receives a positive authentication response from the external identity provider.
 Asgardeo will provision the user to its internal user store with the user claims (PII) from the authentication response.